Cost Functions in Economic Complexity: Discussion

-Furthermore, our derivation of the {NHEFC} cost function clarifies the roles of its components.
+Furthermore, our derivation of the {EFC} cost function clarifies the roles of its components.
 The function reveals that the natural scale of the fitness variables is logarithmic, a property observed empirically but not formally derived.
 Crucially, the analysis highlights the role of the regularization parameter $\delta$.
 This parameter acts as a damping mechanism that ensures the algorithm's convergence by preventing the divergence caused by the hyperbolic nature of the interactions.
-Theoretically, the most significant contribution is the proof of the uniqueness of the {NHEFC} solution.
+Theoretically, the most significant contribution is the proof of the uniqueness of the {EFC} solution.
 By transforming the potential into its natural logarithmic variables and analyzing its Hessian matrix, we demonstrated that the potential is strictly convex.
 This strict convexity guarantees a unique global minimum, which corresponds to the algorithm's fixed point, thus resolving any ambiguity about the uniqueness of the solution.

 The optimization framework also offers significant practical and methodological advancements.
-For {NHEFC}, we have shown that the dynamics expressed in logarithmic variables are irrotational.
+For {EFC}, we have shown that the dynamics expressed in logarithmic variables are irrotational.
 This implies that the most efficient computational path to the solution is a direct gradient descent of the potential function.
-This leads to a new ``conservative map'' (Eq.~(\ref{eq:efc_map_z}) in the original text) that converges significantly faster and avoids the period-2 oscillations characteristic of the original map.
-For practical applications, we recommend that the fitness algorithm be computed using this new formulation.
+This leads to a new ``conservative map'' (Eq.~(\ref{eq:efc_map_z}) in the original text) that converges significantly faster and avoids the sawtooth oscillations characteristic of the original map.
+Moreover, given the formal connection between the EFC algorithm and the Sinkhorn-Knopp algorithm, used for matrix renormalization and the computation of doubly stochastic matrices, the conservative map introduced here may also provide an effective computational strategy within that broader class of problems.
+Future work should explore whether this gradient-based formulation can systematically improve the convergence speed, stability, and theoretical understanding of Sinkhorn-type algorithms, particularly in the context of optimal transport and large-scale network renormalization.

+Interpreting economic complexity algorithms through potential functions opens the way to a novel perspective on their application.
+In economic networks, the potential function provides an interpretable energetic landscape, capturing both local and global structural forces.
+As illustrated in Fig.~\ref{fig:fig4}, the analysis of a real-world trade network shows how the energetic framework translates directly into empirical insight.
+The distribution of link-wise energy highlights structurally critical regions of the export matrix, revealing which connections sustain the organization and resilience of the system.
+By identifying links that contribute significantly to the potential, this approach offers a quantitative tool for diagnosing fragility and understanding how local disruptions may propagate through the network.